+- ESOL Delivered

+'Introduction to Teaching

+ESOL' qualifications, CPD

+sessions on ESOL levels

+training in 'Teaching ESOL

+Literacies to Adults,' and on

+verification processes.

-- ESOL Delivered 'Introduction to Teaching ESOL' qualifications, CPD sessions on ESOL levels training in 'Teaching ESOL Literacies to Adults,' and on verification processes. - Digital Staff and Volunteers increase their digital competence to adapt to online learning and engagement and digital resource utilisation. - Capacity Building community engagement support to volunteers contributes to building a stronger sense of community.
-Training and bespoke support enhances confidence and transparency, performance evaluation, building confidence in learning delivery. - Safeguarding: Children and Vulnerable Adults - training for staff and volunteers, including child and vulnerable adult protection.
+- Digital Staff and Volunteers increase their digital competence to adapt to online learning and engagement and digital resource utilisation.

+- Capacity Building -

+community engagement

+support to volunteers

+contributes to building

+a stronger sense of

+community.
+Training

+and bespoke support

+enhances confidence and

+transparency, performance

+evaluation, building

+confidence in learning

+delivery.

+- Safeguarding: Children and Vulnerable Adults - training for staff and volunteers, including child and vulnerable adult protection.

+- Equalities Training -

+training on human rights,

+trauma-informed practices

+and inclusion models and

+practices.

-- Equalities Training training on human rights, trauma-informed practices and inclusion models and practices. - Health & Wellbeing Staff and volunteer training led to improved, confidence, and wellbeing.
+- Health & Wellbeing Staff and volunteer training led to improved, confidence, and wellbeing.
 Impact for learners includes increased confidence, new skills, improved mental health.

 First Aid and Traumainformed Practice training.

-Training opportunities to aid in service delivery and personal development, and mental health awareness supporting staff development. - Celebrating Success Annual and regular learner celebrations highlight the impact of learning and development on staff and volunteers. - Family Learning Family Learning training sessions included 'Principles and Practices of Family Learning,' 'Planning and Evaluating Family Learning,' and 'Families in Partnership.'
-Family learning principles, parental engagement, and traumainformed practice.
+Training opportunities to aid in service delivery and personal development, and mental health awareness supporting staff development.

+- Celebrating Success -

+Annual and regular learner celebrations highlight the impact of learning and development on staff and volunteers.

+- Family Learning Family Learning training sessions included 'Principles and Practices of Family Learning,' 'Planning

+- and Evaluating Family

+Learning,' and 'Families

+in Partnership.'
+Family

+learning principles, parental

+engagement, and traumainformed practice.

-• Youth Work - Develop training opportunities in line with national guidance and youth service needs. staff enhance practice within the national youth development framework and adapt to digital learning challenges.
+- Youth Work Develop training opportunities in line with national guidance and youth service needs. staff enhance practice within the national youth development framework and adapt to digital learning challenges.

-In conclusion the diverse training and development Housing Association: initiatives across the Glasgow's CLD sector "My English is better now in significantly enhance the the pharmacy/shops.
-Little skills, confidence, and by little I get better." effectiveness of staff and volunteers.
+In conclusion the diverse training and development initiatives across the Glasgow's CLD sector significantly enhance the skills, confidence, and effectiveness of staff and volunteers.
 These efforts lead to improved service delivery, better learner outcomes, and stronger community engagement.
 The Partnership aims to build on the quality and range of the current offer, plan, develop and share joint training and upskilling opportunities, record and celebrate Volunteers and the CLD Workforce.
 Future opportunities include strengthening the progression to further learning or employment across the CLD sector.

-ESOL Learner, Queens Cross
+ESOL Learner, Queens Cross Housing Association: